sidhughes/Data_Colocating-Unsupervised_Learning_Methods/README.md

 ## Set up

-Here we introduce a series of setting up tools including Google Colab and Google Drive that are needed before undertaking the tasks.
+Here we are introduced to a series of setting up tools including Google Colab and Google Drive that are needed before undertaking the tasks.

 ### Google Colaboratory